-- All mobile phones and beeping devices are to be switched to the silent mode. - Court users are permitted to use notebooks, tablets, mobile phones and other electronic devices to carry out the following activities, provided that such use does not in any way disrupt or trivialise the proceedings. - o Take notes of evidence and for other purposes pertaining to the proceedings in open court or chambers; or - o Communicate with external parties in all hearings in open court - Photography, video and audio recording are strictly prohibited. - Silence must be observed at all times during a hearing and visitors and media are not allowed to address the Court. - No food and beverages are to be consumed. - Any member of the audience found to be in breach of the above mentioned rules may be asked to leave the courtroom. - For media: Please show your MCI press accreditation card in order to gain entry into the media gallery for Supreme Court hearings.
-For State Courts hearings, there are seats assigned to MCI-accredited media in certain courtrooms.
-The media will however not be allowed to these assigned seats if they do not display their press accreditation cards.
-For certain cases, the Communications Department will issue MCI-accredited media personnel a State Courts Media Pass, which gives reporters access to seats that have been pre-assigned. - A virtual court session is one that is conducted via video conferencing and takes place as if the parties are in Court.
+- All mobile phones and beeping devices are to be switched to the silent mode. - Court users are permitted to use notebooks, tablets, mobile phones and other electronic devices to carry out the following activities, provided that such use does not in any way disrupt or trivialise the proceedings. - o Take notes of evidence and for other purposes pertaining to the proceedings in open court or chambers; or - o Communicate with external parties in all hearings in open court - Photography, video and audio recording are strictly prohibited. - Silence must be observed at all times during a hearing and visitors and media are not allowed to address the court. - No food and beverages are to be consumed. - Any member of the audience found to be in breach of the above mentioned rules may be asked to leave the courtroom. - For media: Please show your MDDI press accreditation card in order to gain entry into the media gallery for Supreme Court hearings.
+For State Courts hearings, there are seats assigned to MDDI-accredited media in certain courtrooms.
+The media will however not be allowed to the assigned seats if they do not display their press accreditation cards. - A virtual court session is one that is conducted via video conferencing and takes place as if the parties are in Court.
 Refer to our Guide to Virtual Court Sessions to find out what to be mindful of if you are attending a court hearing conducted via video conferencing.